Estimating Noise Correlations Across Continuous Conditions With Wishart Processes: Methods

 Recall that $\mby_{ck} \in \reals^N$ denotes the simultaneously measured response of $N$ neurons to condition $c \in \{1, \dots, C\}$ on trial $k \in \{1, \dots, K\}$.
 Our goal is to model these measured responses as samples from some distribution $F$ with mean $\mbmu$ and covariance $\mbSigma$:

-Importantly, the functions $\mbmu : \cX \mapsto \reals^N$ and $\mbSigma : \cX \mapsto \reals^{N \times N}_{++}$ should be smooth, so that the response distribution changes gradually as the experimental condition is altered.
+Importantly, the functions $\mbmu : \cX \mapsto \reals^N$ and $\mbSigma : \cX \mapsto \reals^{N \times N}_{++}$ should be smooth so that the response distribution changes gradually as the experimental condition is altered.
 To accomplish this, we leverage the machinery of Gaussian processes, which can be used to specify a prior distribution over smooth functions~\cite{Williams2006-gps}.
 While Gaussian process models have been extensively used within statistical neuroscience~\cite{Yu2008,Duncker2019-zm,keeley2020efficient,Rutten2020,Keeley2020identifying}, they have typically been used to model smoothness in temporal dynamics rather than smoothness across experimental conditions (but see \cite{Wu2017}).

 In this paper, we assume that $F(\mbmu, \mbSigma)$ is a multivariate Gaussian distribution, which enables tractable and convenient probabilistic inference (see sec.~\ref{subsection:methods-variational-inference}).
 Since many noise correlation analyses are applied to spike count data, it is of great interest to extend our model so that $F$ is better suited to this case.
 Multivariate extensions of the Poisson distribution are an attractive option \cite{Inouye2017}.
-However, such extensions are non-trivial and outside the scope of our initial investigation into this model class.
+While the focus of this paper is on multivariate Gaussian distributions, we develop inference tools for the Poisson model and we leave further investigation of this model for future work (see~\ref{fig:schematics}F for the corresponding graphical model and Supplement~\ref{supp:poisson} for further details).
 We note that it is common to pre-process spike count data and calcium fluorescence traces (e.g. through square root or log transforms) so that they are better approximated by Gaussian models~\cite{Yu2008,Buzsaki2014-ea,Zhu2022-ey}.

 To model $\mbmu(\cdot)$, we stack independent Gaussian processes into an $N$-vector.
 To model $\mbSigma(\cdot)$, we use a \textit{Wishart process}~\cite{Wilson2011}.
-In essence, the Wishart process (denoted by $\mathcal{WP}$) stacks Gaussian processes into an $N \times P$ matrix, and uses this as an overcomplete basis for the covariance.
+In essence, the Wishart process (denoted by $\mathcal{WP}$) stacks Gaussian processes into an $N \times P$ matrix and uses this as an overcomplete basis for the covariance.
 Formally,

 where $P \geq N$ is a hyperparameter, and $\cG\cP^N(\mbm, k)$ denotes an $N$-dimensional Gaussian process with (constant) mean $\mbm \in \reals^N$ and a positive definite kernel function ${k : \cX \times \cX \mapsto \reals}$, described below.
 For any fixed value of $\mbx \in \cX$, the product $\mbU(\mbx) \mbU(\mbx)^\top$ follows a Wishart distribution, which is a standard probabilistic model for covariance and inverse covariance~(see sec.
 3.6 of \cite{gelman2013bayesian}).
 To our knowledge, Wishart processes have not previously been leveraged for neural data analysis.